-Figure 115 a) Temporal evolution of: OMI-inferred ship NOx emissions for the Mediterranean Sea (red crosses); import volume to the European Union (dashed line, (CPB 2014)); number of ships detected by the satellite-borne altimeter over the Mediterranean Sea (black diamonds) (Tournadre 2014); and the number of ships passing through the Suez Canal per year (orange asterisks (Suez Canal Authority 2014). (b) Average ship NOx emission factor indicated by the green squares.
+Figure 115. a) Temporal evolution of: OMI-inferred ship NOx emissions for the Mediterranean Sea (red crosses); import volume to the European Union (dashed line, (CPB 2014)); number of ships detected by the satellite-borne altimeter over the Mediterranean Sea (black diamonds) (Tournadre 2014); and the number of ships passing through the Suez Canal per year (orange asterisks (Suez Canal Authority 2014). (b) Average ship NOx emission factor indicated by the green squares.
 The average ship speed of ships in the Mediterranean Sea (equation (2)) indicated by dark blue triangles.
 All data in both plots were indexed with respect to the year 2005.

-Source: Folkert Boersma et al. (2015) [20].
+Source: Folkert Boersma et al. (2015)

 The impact of ship emissions is of global and local scale.
-The first concerns mainly emissions during the navigation phase.
+The first mainly concerns emissions during the navigation phase.
 The main environmental impact of ship emissions at global level is represented by the contribution to emissions of climate-altering pollutants.
 The climate-forcing impacts from shipping are linked to the by-products of Heavy Fuel Oil, and to a lesser extent, Marine Diesel Oil (MDO) combustion.
-These by-products are: Carbon Dioxide (CO2) which has a direct, global and long-lasting climate forcing impact, Black carbon (BC) which also has a direct but somewhat lesser and more regionally constrained impact than CO2.
+These by-products are: Carbon Dioxide ( $CO_2$ ) which has a direct, global and long-lasting climate forcing impact, Black carbon (BC) which also has a direct but somewhat lesser and more regionally constrained impact than $CO_2$ .
 Black carbon's warming impact is linked mainly to surface deposition and heat absorption in snow- and ice-covered areas (e.g. the poles and high-altitude glaciers).
-Nitrogen Oxides ( $NO_x$ ) is formed by high temperature combustion in ship engines and acts as a precursor to tropospheric ozone $(O_3)$ , itself a powerful greenhouse gas.
+Nitrogen Oxides (NOx) is formed by high temperature combustion in ship engines and acts as a precursor to tropospheric ozone ( $O_3$ ), itself a powerful greenhouse gas.
 In certain conditions however, NOx emissions can lead to a rise in methane (CH4) destruction and can thus contribute to reduced atmospheric warming.
-Sulphur dioxide (SO2).
-SO2 is transformed into sulphate (SO4) in the atmosphere which is thought to have a net cooling impact on climate.
+Sulphur dioxide (SO2) is transformed into sulphate (SO4) in the atmosphere, which is thought to have a net cooling impact on the climate.
 Carbon Monoxide (CO) is a precursor to both tropospheric ozone and methane.
-Of these, CO2 has by far the largest long-term impact and the remainder of this chapter will focus on this greenhouse gas, although, as pointed out in Box 1, the climate impact of other HFO and MDO by-products should not be ignored.
+Of these, CO2 has, by far, the largest long-term impact and the remainder of this chapter will focus on this greenhouse gas, although, as pointed out in Box 1, the climate impact of other HFO and MDO by-products should not be ignored.

-At local level, in-port ship emissions represent only a small fraction of the global emissions associated with shipping (Dalsøren et al., 2008) [21].
-However, they can have important environmental effect on coastal regions, which often have harbours located near urban and industrial centres.
-This is particularly the case of the Mediterranean Sea.
-Numerous studies have been published with the aim of evaluating the emissions of ships in ports (Saxe and Larsen, 2004 [22]; Battistelli et al., 2012 [23]; Saraçoglu et al., 2013 [24]; Fan et al., 2016 [25]; Merico et al., 2017 [27]; Nunes et al., 2019 [28]; Sorte et al., 2019 [29]; Chen et al., 2018 [30]).
+At local level, in-port ship emissions represent only a small fraction of the global emissions associated with shipping (Dalsøren et al. 2008).
+However, they can have a significant environmental impact on coastal regions, which often have harbours located near urban and industrial centres.
+This is particularly the case for the Mediterranean Sea.
+Numerous studies have been published with the aim of evaluating the emissions of ships in ports (Saxe and Larsen 2004; Battistelli et al. 2012; Saraçoglu et al. 2013; Fan et al. 2016; Merico et al. 2017; Nunes et al. 2019; Sorte et al. 2019; Chen et al. 2018).